 What is Wasabi?

-As a pet owner, you may be panicky when you discover my dog ate wasabi.
-Well first let’s explore exactly what is in the popular condiment known as wasabi.
-The sauce is notoriously popular at sushi bars, as a flavoring for chips and dried peas, and even in French cuisine to add a little kick to many base sauces or roasted meats.
+It’s not uncommon for pet owners to panic when they find out their dog ate some Wasabi.
+So let’s explore what wasabi is.
+The sauce is notoriously popular at sushi bars as a flavoring for chips and dried peas.
+Even in French cuisine, it adds a little kick to many base sauces or roasted meats.
 Wasabi is a plant that is native to Japan.
-The plant is actually a member of the Brassica family.
+The plant is a member of the Brassica family.
 This plant family is also responsible for other spicy condiments such as horseradish and mustard.

-Wasabi can be considered a superfood, because it is loaded with powerhouse vitamins like Vitamins C, A, B1, B2, B3, and B6.
+Wasabi is a superfood because it is loaded with powerhouse vitamins like Vitamins C, A, B1, B2, B3, and B6.
 It is also high in antioxidants and minerals like zinc, magnesium, potassium, and iron.
-In ancient times, wasabi use was restricted to royal Japanese palaces but eventually made its way into everyday use across the world.
+In ancient times, wasabi use was restricted to Japanese royal palaces but eventually made its way into everyday use across the world.

-True wasabi derived and processed directly from the plant has a delicate and pungent flavor.
-Fake wasabi has an overly-pungent taste that can be irritating to the mucous membrane in the mouth, throat, and nose.
-Just a sniff of strong, almost garlicky smell wasabi can be used to arouse the senses – much like a smelling salt.
+True wasabi derived and processed directly from the plant has a delicate and intense flavor.
+Fake wasabi has an overly-pungent taste that can irritate the mucous membrane in the mouth, throat, and nose.
+A quick sniff of the strong, almost garlicky wasabi can arouse the senses much like smelling salts.
 As a snack, wasabi peas are dried peas coated with salt and wasabi powder.
-They are especially enjoyed while drinking beer -just remember to keep a few Kleenex handy!
+Often they are enjoyed while drinking beer— just remember to keep a few Kleenex handy!

 Can dogs taste spicy food?

-Before we answer “is wasabi bad for dogs? let’s first explore whether dogs can even taste spicy food.
-Consider that humans have about 9,000 taste buds.
-We can accurately taste and describe only 5 categories of flavor – sweet, bitter, sour, salty, and savory.
-Dogs only have a much lower threshold for taste distinction with only about 1,700.
+Humans have about 9,000 taste buds and can accurately taste and describe only five flavor categories: sweet, bitter, sour, salty, and savory.
+Dogs only have a much lower threshold for taste distinction, with only about 1,700.
 But, you have to consider dogs have extremely sensitive noses also.
-So, between their sense of smell and their sense of taste, most dogs can successfully distinguish foods that are safe to eat from foods that may be carrying disease or infection.
+So, between their sense of smell and taste, most dogs can successfully distinguish foods that are safe to eat from foods that may carry disease or infection.

 Most dogs do not like spicy foods like wasabi peas.
 But, that does not mean they won’t eat them.
-For dogs, the first lick of wasabi sauce or bite of wasabi peas won’t really register as being too spicy or too hot.
+The first lick of wasabi sauce or bite of wasabi peas won’t really register as being too spicy or too hot for dogs.
 It takes some time for their sense of bitterness, sourness, or spiciness to kick in.
-So while dogs can taste spicy food, it depends on the resilience (or stubbornness) of the dog whether they will continue to eat wasabi after the first few tastes.
+So while dogs can taste spicy food, it depends on the individual dog as to whether or not they will continue to eat wasabi after the first few tastes.

-If your beloved hound happens to like chowing down on wasabi peas, it is advised to limit the quantity and how often.
-This way you can avoid a suffering pet or an ill-timed accident on your living room carpet!
+If your beloved hound happens to like chowing down on wasabi peas, you should limit the quantity and frequency.
+This way, you can prevent the suffering of your dog and the soiling of your carpet.

 Is wasabi bad for dogs?

-Wasabi has such a pungent, spicy taste that when dogs eat wasabi peas they may react badly.
-For some dogs, eating enough of the hot spice may be so overwhelming that it may cause their throat to constrict which would hinder their breathing.
+Wasabi has such a pungent, spicy taste that when dogs eat wasabi peas, they may react badly.
+For some dogs, eating too much wasabi may cause their throat to constrict, which would hinder breathing.
 It’s not that the wasabi paste or wasabi peas are toxic.
 It would merely be a reaction to the hot flavor that causes dogs to look amazed, shake their head, and even run away from the spicy food.

-But, just like humans, spicy foods including wasabi peas can upset your dog’s stomach and even cause a bad case of flatulence.
-If enough wasabi is consumed by a dog, the stomach irritation could very well lead to vomiting and/or diarrhea.
-And both of these are a precursor to dehydration which can lead to a wide range of side effects including panting, a dry nose, loss of appetite, and an extremely dry nose.
+But, just like humans, spicy foods, including wasabi peas, can upset your dog’s stomach and even cause a bad case of flatulence.
+If a dog consumes enough wasabi, the stomach irritation could lead to vomiting and diarrhea, both of which are precursors to dehydration, leading to a wide range of side effects, including panting, a loss of appetite, and an extremely dry nose.

 My Dog Ate Wasabi – What to do

 Wasabi is recommended to be consumed only in small quantities, even for humans.
 If your dog overate wasabi peas or licked a dish of wasabi sauce clean, you don’t have to worry about them being intoxicated or poisoned.
-Even though the pooch’s resulting reaction may mimic one or both of these.
-The best thing you can do is make sure your dog has plenty of fresh water to drink and is able to access their favorite place to take a poop.
-If possible, flush your dog’s mouth with water from a hose or large container.
-This will result in faster relief from the hot and spicy taste.
+The best thing you can do is make sure your dog has plenty of fresh water to drink and can access its favorite place to take a poop.
+If possible, flush your dog’s mouth with water from a hose or large container, which will result in faster relief from the hot and spicy taste.

 Here are some tell-tale signs that your dog regrets eating a bunch of wasabi peas or wasabi paste: